 But is there possibly more to it than just feeling down as a result of our symptoms?

 Well researchers looked at 70 women with PCOS between the ages of 18 and 45 who did not have any prior mental health diagnosis.
 After interviewing them and using various scales and measures, they found something interesting.

 About 25.7% of the women assessed struggled with depression while 38.6% of them struggled with anxiety.

 Breaking that research down a little further, the researchers also found that the PCOS symptoms infertility and alopecia were associated with anxiety while acne was associated with depression and women with hirsutism tended to have a lower quality of life.

 This clearly shows a definite link between PCOS and anxiety, as well as other mood disorders (1).

 Why women diagnosed with PCOS are Prone to Anxiety

 This link between PCOS and anxiety as well as other mental health concerns is an interesting one.
 In particular, I find it interesting that specific symptoms tend to cause different psychological and mental health concerns.

 So, let’s have a look at why this may be the case.

-We know that women with PCOS have tend to have a very specific hormonal profile, with higher levels of insulin and androgens.
-It is these two hormones that lead to more of the well known symptoms of PCOS – weight gain, hirsutism (hair growth) acne and infertility.
+We know that women with PCOS have tended to have a very specific hormonal profile, with higher levels of insulin and androgens.
+It is these two hormones that lead to more of the well-known symptoms of PCOS – weight gain, hirsutism (hair growth) acne and infertility.